 The Babolat Pure Aero is one of the most iconic tennis racquets on the market and has been since its introduction in late 2003.
 The racquet was named “Pure Aero,” referring to the aerodynamic frame style, which allows for faster swings creating more power and spin.

-The racquet, a collaboration between Babolat and Rafel Nadal, has since gone on to be one of the highest-selling tennis racquets of all time.
-Babolat’s CEO Eric Babolat described the Babolat Pure Aero as “When we understood how strong he [Nadal] would be, we decided to build a new racquet completely adapted to his game.
+In this Babolat Pure Aero Review, I’ll cover everything about this magnificent racquet.
+The fruit of a collaboration between Babolat and Rafel Nadal, this racquet has since gone on to be one of the highest-selling tennis racquets of all time.
+Babolat’s CEO Eric Babolat described the Babolat Pure Aero as “When we understood how strong he (Nadal) would be, we decided to build a new racquet completely adapted to his game.
 A racquet that focuses on power and spin.”

 As a Professional Tennis Coach on tour for more than 15 years, I can attest to the Babolat Pure Aero’s quality and popularity, which was being used by dozens of players on both the men and women’s tour.

 The racquet itself has gone through 7 generations, and although it has seen radical change to its design, the racquet still maintains its original heart and soul.

 With continued collaboration between Babolat and Rafael Nadal, the Babolat Pure Aero still retains its popularity amongst all players’ levels.

 Babolat Pure Aero Review – An In-Depth Look

 - It’s a new era in the Pure Aero legacy!
 The...

 - FSI SPIN: Open string pattern with oblong shaped...